Collisions of red giants in galactic nuclei: Result

 As shown in the \textit{bottom-left} panel of Figure~\ref{fig:density_T_vr}, the cloud expands homologously, i.e., $v^{\rm r}\propto r$ or constant $v^{\rm r}$ at the same mass coordinate, which is also found in all other models.
 Right after the collision, the maximum expansion velocity at the outer edge is greater than the initial relative velocity by a factor of $\simeq 5$ and stays constant.
 The period of time with a constant peak $v^{\rm r}$ is very brief for this particular model ($\lesssim 0.1$ days).
 However the constant maximum $v^{\rm r}$ phase is longer for collisions with larger $\rstar$, which is illustrated in the \textit{bottom-right} panel of Figure~\ref{fig:density_vr2}.
 After the constant maximum $v^{\rm r}$ phase, the peak expansion velocity continuously decreases due to the interactions with the background medium.

 The gas cloud is initially optically thick.
-The optical depth to the center is $\tau\gtrsim 10^{5}$ at $t\simeq 1$ day, as demonstrated in the \textit{bottom-right} panel of Figure~\ref{fig:density_T_vr}.
+The optical depth to the center, estimated using an OPAL opacity table for Solar metallicity \citep{OPAL}, is $\tau\gtrsim 10^{5}$ at $t\simeq 1$ day, as demonstrated in the \textit{bottom-right} panel of Figure~\ref{fig:density_T_vr}.
 As it expands and cools, $\tau$ decreases following a power-law of $t^{-7/3}$ (see the \textit{bottom-right} panel of Figure~\ref{fig:density_vr2}), indicating that the entire cloud will become optically thin within 7 - 8 months, consistent with the analytic estimate by \citet{AmaroSeoane2023}.
 The nearly flat $\tau$ inside the cloud indicates that the transition from optically thick to completely optically thin may be prompt.